micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

   - 'Game Rule'
 ---

+# Rules of Ludo

+Unlike chess or cricket, Ludo has no official rulebook.
+This document defines the game rules.

 ## Forwardability

 The forwardability is defined by following:

 1. If the value of die is more than the number of squares left to a pawn on square before its Destination, the pawn is **not forwardable**.

 2. If the value of die is even and the half is more than the number of squares left to a Doubled before its Destination, the Doubled is **not forwardable**.